tessadgreen/tessadgreen.github.io/_projects/2_project.md

 Used matrix decomposition methods to study cell-cell communication in triple negative breast cancer.

+Early analysis presented at NeurIPS LMRL 2021 as a [poster](https://youtu.be/HgMBcsyUXRc)

 Useful analysis code has been incorporated into [pertpy](https://github.com/theislab/pertpy)

 Jupyter notebooks available [here](https://github.com/tessadgreen/ThesisCode/tree/main)